nikolasstow/MarvelQuery/docs/autoquery-examples.md

 **Step 2: Fetch Series Details Sequentially**

-After retrieving the list of comics, the next step is to gather details about the series each comic belongs to.
-While this requires a second query for each comic, we can take advantage of AutoQuery’s injected methods to make the process seamless.
-To avoid hitting API rate limits, we’ll fetch the series data one at a time.
+After retrieving this [List](autoquery-blocks.md#list-properties) of comics, the next step is to gather details about the series each comic belongs to.
+While this requires a second query for each comic, we can use **AutoQuery’s** injected methods to make the process seamless.
+We’ll fetch the series data one at a time to avoid hitting API rate limits.

 ```ts
 const seriesDetails: Series[] = [];